camrev/camrev.github.io/_pages/publication.md

  Camille Reverdy, *"Trade and Reputation: the impact of certification"*

-Irene Iodice and Camille Reverdy, *"Technical Regulations, Intermediate Inputs and Firms' Sourcing Decisions"* **Winner of the FIW Young Economist Award'23**
+Irene Iodice and Camille Reverdy, *"Technical Regulations, Intermediate Inputs and Firms' Sourcing Decisions"* - *Winner of the FIW Young Economist Award'23*

  Ana Fernandes, Devaki Ghose and Camille Reverdy, *"Sri Lanka's import bans"*